Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MAEyPQndkQM.md

 ### Transcript

-> when will update six be coming soon soon can we get five out first please i mean is that too much to ask i guess good time for five all right
+> when will update six be coming soon soon can we get five out first please I mean is that too much to ask I guess good time for five all right